sidhrth04/Js-fundamentals/README.md

 # Js-fundamentals
-A Code repo for learning Javascript from scratch
+A Code repo for learning Javascript from scratch.